elecnix/tesla-ideas-extraction/spec.md

 ### 2.1 Transcript Input and Filtering
 - **Input**: A directory path containing transcript files (e.g., `.txt` files).
 - **Filtering**: For each transcript, use a lightweight heuristic (e.g., keyword check: "Tesla", "Elon Musk", "Agile", "Innovation") to skip irrelevant ones.
 If skipped, log and move to the next.
+- **LLM-Based Relevance Check**: For transcripts that pass the heuristic filter, send the full transcript to the LLM with a prompt to confirm relevance to Tesla operations (Agile, innovation speed, etc.).
+  - Prompt example: "Is this transcript primarily about Agile at Tesla or Speed of Innovation at Tesla?
+Respond with 'yes' or 'no'.
+If 'no', provide a brief reason."
+  - LLM response: Structured output (e.g., {"relevant": true/false, "reason": "..."}).
+  - If not relevant, skip the transcript and log the reason.
+  - This step can benefit from prompt caching when the same transcript is used in subsequent LLM calls for idea extraction.
 - **Output**: List of valid transcript files to process.

 ### 2.2 Idea Extraction (Per Transcript)